A New Way to Learn

 Badanamu Math TimeBuild with shapes and numbers

 For ages 2-7: A new way to learn early math and shapes.
-It is first ever hands-on math application to build confidence.
+Build confidence with the first ever hands-on math application.

 Feature ContentLearn the Ponytail dance!

 All ages: Join in the fun with Badanamu songs and dances.
 Check out our latest hit.

 All ages: The Badanamu friends are here to teach you something new.
 Enjoy learning songs and short animations.

 Free song activities, Story Time activity guides, and articles to help you inspire your little learners.

 Ages 7+: The beautifully illustrated, heartwarming story of Bada and his adventures in the magical land of Badanamu.

 Let’s Learn and Play Together

 What’s the best way to learn to read?
 By getting your little one interested and excited about it.
 Check out our Story Time Guides for some great ideas on how to get the most out of Badanamu Story Time.LET'S GO